KyleMardell/quiz-crunch/README.md

 ### Features To Add In The Future

+In the future i would like to improve upon the site by adding the following features
+    - Timed mode
+    - Mode specific highscores
+    - Online highscores

 ## Deployment
 - The site was deployed using GitHub Pages.
 - The repositary can be found at - https://github.com/KyleMardell/quiz-crunch